nasa/progpy/sphinx-config/prog_models_guide.rst

     .. admonition:: Note
         :class: tip

-        Data will always be saved at the next time after the save_pt or save_freq.
-As a result the data may not correspond to the exact time specified.
+        Data will always be saved at the next time after the ``save_pt`` or ``save_freq``.
+As a result, the data may not correspond to the exact time specified.
 Use automatic step sizes to save at the exact time.

 .. dropdown:: Step size